 In 2013, there were 30,700 pounds of cocoa beans harvested in Hawaii.
 Of that, 24,500 was grown on Oahu, 5,600 pounds on the Big Island, 580 pounds on Maui, and 100 pounds on Kauai.
 It’s good to know that production is on the increase, as demand for Hawaiian cocoa far exceeds the amount of beans currently grown.

-I had the pleasure of being invited to participate in the 2014 field trip of the Hawaii Chocolate and Cacao Association in February that took me to several of the 16 test sites where cacao is being grown and studied with respect to grafting and fertilization techniques as well as disease control.
+I had the pleasure of being invited to participate in the 2014 field trip of the Hawaii Chocolate and Cacao Association that took me to several of the 16 test sites where cacao is being grown and studied with respect to grafting and fertilization techniques as well as disease control.
 We also visited the largest private cocoa estate on the island of Oahu.
 I’ve seen cacao growing in South America and the Caribbean and learned that each growing region has its own unique challenges when it comes to growing cacao.
 Hawaii is no exception, where the Chinese rose beetle is the main challenge to growers.

 To combat further devastation to cocoa seedlings from the rose beetles, growers wrap the trunk in a heavy plastic to prohibit the beetles from crunching on the seedlings.
 As well, they use LED lights to keep the cocoa fields lit during the night.
 It seems the beetles only come out in the dark, so light is projected onto the young cocoa trees from dusk until dawn, discouraging the damaging vermin from eating the young tender leaves of the seedlings.
 I’m told that grasshoppers are a challenge on Maui.